 - MPI_DEPENDENCY_LIBS: Colon separated list of absolute paths to libraries that are dependencies of the MPI_LIBS.
 These libraries are always bind mounted in the container under /usr/lib. - BIND_MOUNTS: Colon separated list of absolute paths to generic files or directories that are required for the correct functionality of the host MPI implementation (e.g. specific device files).
 These resources will be bind mounted inside the container with the same path they have on the host.

-The following is an example of OCI hook JSON configuration file enabling the MPI hook:
+The following is an example OCIHOOKS object enabling the MPI hook: